 When there is adequate testing in place, trending daily case counts show if the disease is spreading or shrinking and what the overall burden of disease is in our area.
 This graph shows the number of confirmed cases by the test result date and probable cases by the date their case file was created.
-There was an average of 61.6 confirmed cases per day, which is a decrease from the 71.1 cases per day reported last week.
-Daily confirmed cases ranged from 23 to 111.
-There was an average of 27 probable cases per day.
+There was an average of 61.0 confirmed cases per day, which is stable with the 61.6 cases per day reported last week.
+Daily confirmed cases ranged from 21 to 113.
+There was an average of 22 probable cases per day, which is a decrease from the 27 probable cases per day reported last week.
 The trend line shows the 7-day average for the combined total of confirmed and probable cases.
 For a full disease curve, see the dashboard on our website.